We may earn affiliate commissions for the recommended products. Learn more.

 These scales use 8 BIA sensor electrodes – 4 on the scale and 4 on the handheld bar.
 It helps to measure segmental measurements more accurately.

 It supports up to 8 user profiles, pairs via Bluetooth with the Renpho Health app, and, once configured, recognizes users automatically.
+The Renpho Health app also syncs with Fitbit and Apple Health.
 However, I noticed some users complained about minor app bugs or syncing delays.

-Morpho Smart Body Scale is way cheaper than my #1 choice on this list – it costs $146.99.
-However, it doesn’t compromise on features and has a 1-year warranty.
+Morpho Smart Body Scale is way cheaper than my #1 choice on this list – it costs $139.99.
+However, it doesn’t compromise on features and has an 18-month warranty, and is covered by a 30-day refund policy.

 FitTrack Dara 2.0